eolesinski/poliscipy/README.md

 ## Documentation

-The documentation for PoliSciPy can be found here.
+Complete documentation for PoliSciPy can be found here.

 ## Citation

-If you find PoliSciPy useful in your research, academic projects, or software, please cite it using the premade bibtex citation in the CITATION.md file.
+If you find PoliSciPy useful in your research, academic projects, or software, please cite it using the pre-made BibTeX entry in the CITATION.md file located in the root directory of this repository.